phax/phive/README.md

-# peppol-validation-engine
+# ph-bdve

-PEPPOL BIS v2 validation engine.
+A generic document validation engine originally developed for PEPPOL but now also supporting EN 16931 documents and SimplerInvoicing documents.
 A running example can be found on [PEPPOL Practical](http://peppol.helger.com/public/menuitem-validation-bis2)

 Licensed under the Apache 2 license.

-This project is divided into 3 sub-projects for maximum flexibility
+This project is divided into sub-projects for maximum flexibility:
   * ph-bdve - generic "Business Document Validation Engine"
   * ph-bdve-peppol - the PEPPOL specific setup etc
   * ph-bdve-simplerinvoicing - Dutch SimplerInvoicing 1.x support from https://github.com/SimplerInvoicing/validation
   * ph-bdve-en16931 - Validation rules for the EN 16931 (European e-Invoicing norm based on CEN TC 434)

 # News
+  * v3.1.4 - 2017-07-12
+    * Fixed an error where warnings in Schematron validation lead to not evaluating the SVRL
   * v3.1.3 - 2017-06-07
     * Re-release because v3.1.2 had issues with Maven Central deployment
   * v3.1.2 - 2017-06-06